HL7/US-Core/source/pages/_includes/us-core-procedure-intro.md

  - Based upon the 2015 Edition Certification Requirements, either SNOMED-CT or CPT-4/HCPC procedure codes are required and [ICD-10-PCS codes] MAY be supported as translations to them.
 If choosing to primarily to dental procedures, the [Code on Dental Procedures and Nomenclature (CDT Code)] may be used.

- - This profile may be referenced by different capability statements, such as the [Conformance requirements for the US Core Server].
+ - A procedure including an implantable device **SHOULD** use the Procedure.focalDevice with a reference to the [US Core Device Profile].

 ### Examples